biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 ```

 ----

 <a name="Download"></a>
 ### Download

-Before downloading the files make sure you meet the essential [prerequisites](#Prerequisites), i.e. **Python** and **BLAST**.
-If you want to generate a graphic report in html format, you must also meet the additional prerequisites.

 You can obtain the detection package in its compressed version at the following [link](https://drive.google.com/drive/folders/1gk9KyMXeIE7wy1GjyiTgrEwD9sDhsASA?usp=sharing).
 It contains the run and graph scripts, the databases and a test file.